Shola-Ayeotan/content-ops-starter/content/pages/projects.md

     text: >
       Each project featured here is a reflection of my journey as a data scientist, showing my ability to take on different challenges and deliver meaningful outcomes.

-      Many of the projects are open-source, so if something catches your eye, take a look at the code and contribute if you have ideas for how to improve it.
+      Most of the projects are open-source, so if something catches your eye, take a look at the code and contribute if you have ideas for how to improve it.
     actions: []